cbdevnet/midimonster/backends/lua.md

 | `thread(function)`		| `thread(run_show)`		| Run a function as a Lua thread (see below) |
 | `sleep(number)`		| `sleep(100)`			| Suspend current thread for time specified in milliseconds |

 While a channel handler executes, calling `input_value` for that channel returns the previous value.
-Once the handler returns, the internal buffer is updated.
+The stored value is updated once the handler returns.

 Example script:
 ```lua